This is our guide to the best hybrid bikes under (about) $500 in 2021.

 Unfortunately, that leaves out a lot of context that’s critical but not remotely obvious for newer cyclists.

-But first, let’s get one thing clear: entry-level doesn’t mean junk!
+So let’s get one thing clear: entry-level doesn’t mean junk!

 For those who prefer video, here’s the YouTube version, as well: